-Meds adherence self-report valid in type 2 diabetesDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+Meds adherence self-report valid in type 2 diabetesDecember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Self-reported measures of medication adherence in adults with type 2 diabetes are valid, although some self-reports are moderated by depression, according to a study published online Nov.
 30 in Diabetes Care.